milosmitrovic/MVC-Async-Validation/README.md

 ##Plugin Options

-            //When no options are provided for plugin these will be considered as defaults var async_val = new $.async_validation({
+            //When no options are provided for plugin, these will be considered as default values var async_val = new $.async_validation({

                form_selector: 'form',